persever/little-lemon-api/README.md

-# Kelly's Little Lemon API
+# Little Lemon API (Django REST Framework Practice Project)

 This is the capstone project for the [Meta Back-End Developer Professional Certificate](https://www.coursera.org/professional-certificates/meta-back-end-developer) course "APIs", built using the Django REST Framework.